ArnoSlabbinck/Dextool-TrendBot/README.md

 the crypto in question

-We use basic Web scraping to get the data from the site and see where we rank If there's a change by continous clicking and we get more popular we know the algorithm is being fooled
+We use basic Web scraping to get the data from the site and see where we rank If there's a change by continous clicking and if  we get more popular we know the algorithm is being fooled

 In order to run this script 24hours i set up a DigitalOcean Droplet Ubuntu server with a GUI so I can run the script from there